abarker/abarker.github.io/content/understanding_python_imports.rst

 3. Create a `setup.py` file and `create an entry point
    <http://www.python.org/>`_ for the script via the `console_scripts` keyword.
-   (This is similar to the `scripts` keyword described above, but it allows modules inside packages to be run via an entry-point function.)
-To add or remove entry points the `setup.py` file must be modified and the package reinstalled.
-This creates commands which are directly executable in the shell, under the name specified in `setup.py`.
+   This is similar to the `scripts` keyword described above, but it allows modules inside packages to be run via an entry-point function.
+To add or remove entry points the `setup.py` file would have to be modified and the package reinstalled.
+This creates commands which are directly executable in the shell, under the command name specified in `setup.py`.

 Not covered
 ===========